This page may contain affiliate links. Learn More.

 Canning green beans

 I don’t can food because I am not allowed to serve home canned food to my daycare kids.
 I want to be able to use what I put up for them too, so I just stick to freezing, pickling and dehydrating food.
-Check out how to can green beans here.

 Green bean recipes